chemica/simple-css-flex-grid/README.md

  - Responsive at two breakpoints.
 At 1010px width all elements become 50% width.
 At 768px width all elements stack vertically.

  - Comes with a number of width definition classes, providing full, half, third and quarter widths for child elements, along with combinations.

+ - Under 60 lines of CSS code.

+ - Minimal impact on markup.